Board of Directors report 2017

 Sparebanken Møre's internal control processes are based on the principles of the global internal control standard, the COSO model.
 The processes and the internal controls should apply to the Group as a whole.
 This also means that risks that arise as a result of ownership and operation of subsidiaries must be handled by the Group's overall internal control processes.

-At Sparebanken Møre, each leader has a special individual responsibility to ensure that internal control within his or her area of responsibility functions and is implemented as intended.
+At Sparebanken Møre, individual managers have a special individual responsibility to ensure that internal control within his or her area of responsibility functions and is implemented as intended.
 This means that managers at every level of the organisation monitor the control measures put in place in their areas of responsibility.
 This insight is normally achieved through personal presence, monitoring staff, spot checks, reviewing key figures and deviation measurements, etc. This principle also applies to the managers of the subsidiaries in the Group.

 Internal control in connection with the financial reporting process